Tech-TTGames/Tickets-Plus/README.md

   <sub>[1] - Staff role defined in settings.</sub>

-## Feature 3 - Strip Buttons
+## Feature 3 - Community Support

-Due to the main Tickets bot not facilitating permissions check withthe 'Close' and 'Close with Reason' buttons this bot will strip the buttons enabling the use of / command perms to limit access.
-Toggle with /setting stripbuttons.
+Automatically adds roles<sup>[1]</sup> to the channels created by the tracked users.
+Additionally, facilitates correct ping behavior with said community roles.

+  <sub>[1] - Community support roles defined in settings</sub>

 ### Minor Feature 1 - Message Discovery

 The bot will display previews of discord message links.
 Requires message content intent.

-### Minor Feature 2 - Community Support
+### Minor Feature 2 - Strip Buttons

-Automatically adds roles<sup>[1]</sup> to the channels created by the tracked users.

-  <sub>[1] - Community support roles defined in settings</sub>
+Due to the main Tickets bot not facilitating permissions check withthe 'Close' and 'Close with Reason' buttons this bot will strip the buttons enabling the use of / command perms to limit access.
+Toggle with /setting stripbuttons.

 ## Setup

  Here are the steps to host your copy of [this bot.](https://github.com/Tech-TTGames/Tickets-Plus):

-  <sub>Note that there is no publically hosted instance of the bot at this time.</sub>
+  <sub>Note that there is no publicly hosted instance of the bot at this time.</sub>

 1. Clone or Download the repo to your machine of choice.
 2. Run `python -m venv 'virt environment name'` to create an enviroment to avoid dependency conflicts.